nuraygul/cr-persistent-homology/README.md

 ## Contact

-For questions or collaboration:  ...@...
+For questions or collaboration:  ngul@beu.edu.tr